-max\num\runs is the maximum number of runs that the optimization algorithm is allowed to run. max\num\runs\without\better\params is the maximum number of runs allowed before a lower cost and better parameters is found.
-Finally, when target\cost is set, if a run produces a cost that is less than this value the optimization process will stop.
+max_num_runs is the maximum number of runs that the optimization algorithm is allowed to run. max_num_runs_without_better_params is the maximum number of runs allowed before a lower cost and better parameters is found.
+If a run produces a cost that is less than target_cost then the optimization will stop.
+Finally, if the optimization proceeds for longer than max_duration seconds, then the optimization will end once the current iteration finishes (so the actual duration may exceed max_duration somewhat as the final iteration finishes).